firsttris/hyperion-js-api/README.md

 Features:

-- Control color and brightness of tv blacklight.
+- Control color and brightness of tv backlight.

 - Switch ambilight on/off. (optional)